Apple App Store in Brazil to Accept Alternative Payments

 Brazil ranks fifth globally in crypto adoption, processes roughly $318.8 billion in crypto value annually, and just hit the pause button on the tax policy that was supposed to define how all of it gets treated.
 That's a significant hold.

-According to two sources who spoke with Reuters, incoming Finance Minister Dario Durigan has quietly shelved a planned public consultation on crypto taxation.
+Sources familiar with the matter indicate that incoming Finance Minister Dario Durigan has quietly shelved a planned public consultation on crypto taxation.
 The reason is straightforward: with Brazil's presidential election scheduled for October, this is not the moment to burn political capital on contentious fiscal measures.

 Durigan, 41, stepped into the role after his predecessor Fernando Haddad resigned to pursue the governorship of São Paulo.
-President Luiz Inácio Lula da Silva reportedly asked Durigan to serve as the "new face of Brazil's economy," with a focus on economic development and a business-friendly environment.
+President Luiz Inácio Lula da Silva has reportedly positioned Durigan as the "new face of Brazil's economy," with a mandate focused on economic development and a business-friendly environment.

 So the crypto consultation gets shelved.
 Not cancelled outright, but parked until the political dust settles.

 The shelved consultation wasn't just bureaucratic housekeeping.
-It was the anticipated next step in Brazil's evolving crypto regulatory framework.
+It represented the next step in Brazil's evolving crypto regulatory framework.

 Back in November, Brazil's central bank finalized rules bringing crypto service providers under existing financial sector regulations.
 Those rules required providers to obtain operating authorization and, critically, placed stablecoin transactions and virtual asset transfers used for international payments under foreign exchange market oversight.